monkeydri/parse-dashboard-docker/README.md

 ## Preparing for Deployment

 Make sure the server URLs for your apps can be accessed by your browser.
 If you are deploying the dashboard, then `localhost` urls will not work.
+URL in dashboard config must be the URL recheable from where the dashboard will be accessed from (web browser).

 ## Security Considerations
 In order to securely deploy the dashboard without leaking your apps master key, you will need to use HTTPS and Basic Authentication.

 The deployed dashboard detects if you are using a secure connection.
 If you are deploying the dashboard behind a load balancer or proxy that does early SSL termination, then the app won't be able to detect that the connection is secure.
 In this case, you can start the dashboard with the `--allowInsecureHTTP=1` option.
 You will then be responsible for ensureing that your proxy or load balancer only allows HTTPS.

+Default value for `allowInsecureHTTP` is 1 on parse-dashboard but if not set in command line when using docker-compose it defaults to an empty string which results in `allowInsecureHTTP` to be set to 0.

 ### Configuring Basic Authentication
 You can configure your dashboard for Basic Authentication by adding usernames and passwords your `parse-dashboard-config.json` configuration file: